ShawnChenOfficial/FXV-UI-Redesign/README.md

 This repository contains 2 types of files.
 1. PDF documentation which explain the new design in detail.
 2. UI folder contains a set of screenshots for re-design which was development by using Justinmind.

+#
+This design is owned by Shawn, and can be only used for Fitness X Velocity.